clairemcv/moviesApp/README.md

 ### Component catalogue.

- [For projects that expanded the Movies app, hi-light stories relating to new/modified components - see example screenshot below] .......
+ [For projects that expanded the Movies app, hi-light stories relating to new/modified components - ] .......

 ![][upcomingMovies]
 ![][similar]